core-wg/resource-directory/draft-ietf-core-resource-directory.md

   application/link-format, application/link-format+json, or application/link-format+cbor payload containing one or more matching entries for the RD resource.

 Failure:
-: 4.04 "Not Found" or 404 "Not Found" is returned in case no matching entry is found for a unicast request.

-Failure:
 : 4.00 "Bad Request" or 400 "Bad Request" is returned in case of a malformed request for a unicast request.